StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 ?
 What's the name of your application? (workshop-band-app)
 ```

-The first step is to name the application.
-Let's call this application `band-aid`.
+The first step is to name our application.
+Let's call it: `band-app`.

 ### Enter name of the directory to contain the project:

 ```
 ?
-What's the name of your application? band-aid
-?
-Enter name of the directory to contain the project: (band-aid)
+Enter name of the directory to contain the project: (band-app)
 ```

 In this step, we are simply choosing the name of the directory that we are going to build out the application into.
 By default, it assumes we would like to create a new directory with the same name as the application that we have given in the previous step.
 So let's hit enter and let the generator do its work.